GhoKler/langCompiler1/README.md

 # langCompiler1
 C++ Terminal Compiler File

-This is a file for Compile C++ in terminal using g++ command, follow the steps for compile your code!
+This is a file for Compile C++ in terminal using g++ command, follow the steps to compile your code!

 <h1>1: Getting File</h1>